digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/04-deploy-daml-enterprise/01-helm-deployment/03-domain-deployment.rst

 3. Check deployment status
 ==========================

-We can check the status of the deployment using the following command:
+You can check the status of the deployment using the following command:

 .. code-block:: bash